 The mummichog is stout-bodied with a flattened head, rounded or squared-off tailfin, pointed teeth and a lower lip that juts out beyond the upper one.
 This fish grows to be five to six inches long, with females larger than males.
 Coloration varies with sex and shading can change based on surroundings.
 Females have a brownish green body featuring 12 to 15 dusky vertical stripes, with green tinted dorsal and anal fins.
 Males are darker than females, with a green or olive body featuring 15 silver vertical stripes.
 Males have yellow pectoral, pelvic and anal fins and have blue or orange markings present during spawning season.

-The mummichog is found in muddy marshes, tidal creeks and grass flats and along sheltered shores.
-In summer, they may range along a hundred feet of the shoreline and a few yards offshore.
-During colder months, they often retreat to deeper waters or burrow six to eight inches deep in bottom mud or silt.
+Muddy marshes, tidal creeks and grass flats and along sheltered shores.
+In summer, may range along a hundred feet of the shoreline and a few yards offshore.
+During colder months, often retreat to deeper waters or burrow six to eight inches deep in bottom mud or silt.

-Mummichog are an abundant, permanent resident of the entire Chesapeake Bay.
-They are found on the Atlantic coast of North America from Labrador, Canada, to Mexico.
+Abundant, permanent residents of the entire Chesapeake Bay.
+Found on the Atlantic coast of North America from Labrador, Canada, to Mexico.

 These opportunistic feeders eat a range of items, including algae, plants, insects and insect larvae, worms, small crustaceans and mollusks, the eggs of their own species, other fish and carrion.